useblocks/sphinx-needs/docs/filter.rst

 The used code must define a variable ``results``, which must be a list and contains the filtered needs.

+The code also has access to a variable called ``needs``, which is a :class:`.NeedsAndPartsListView` instance.

 .. need-example::

    .. needtable::